 While fall color enlivens the gardens around us, preparations for the Collections & Research Center is already underway, with work continuing through next fall.
 The transformation of the Dina Merrill Pavilion is scheduled to begin in mid-2020 with completion late next year.

 Hillwood is in the midst of a multi-phased, $9 million capital campaign to fund this initiative.
-Please consider being a part of our history by helping us raise the remaining $300,000 towards our goal.
+Please consider being a part of our history by helping us raise the remaining $250,000 towards our goal.
 We thank you for your consideration!
-For more information, please contact:
+Donate online or contact us:

 Jan Jensen, Head of Development